Q. What are the library's borrowing policies?

 Unaffiliated residents of the District of Columbia may not borrow materials but are invited to use our book and media collections on campus.

 Students, faculty, and staff must present a valid University identification card to the circulation staff prior to borrowing materials from our collection.
 Retirees will be issued a special Learning Resources Division borrower’s card.
 Upon first use, a bar code will be affixed to the card.
-ID cards are non-transferable and must be validated at the Circulation Desk (annually for faculty and each semester for students).
+ID cards are non-transferable.

 Requesting a Hold

-Materials are to be returned to the Learning Resources Division Circulation Desk (Building 41, Level 5), Van Ness Campus.
+Materials are to be returned to the Learning Resources Division Circulation Desk (Building 39, B Level), Van Ness Campus.